endless-qa/nunit-test-video-recorder/README.md

 * [Known limitations](#known-limitations)

 ## Downloads
-The latest veriosn of the Nunit Video Recorder is [available on NuGet](https://www.nuget.org/packages/Nunit.Video.Recorder/).
+The latest version of the Nunit Video Recorder is [available on NuGet](https://www.nuget.org/packages/Nunit.Video.Recorder/).

 ## Documentation
+The best place to start from is the [Getting started](https://github.com/endless-qa/nunit-test-video-recorder/wiki/Getting-started) page.
+It contains explanations of the main workflow and principles of the NUnit Video Recorder as well as links to the attributes and examples of usage.

 ## License
 Nunit Test Video Recorder is distributed under the [MIT license](https://github.com/endless-qa/nunit-test-video-recorder/wiki/License).